Water Cooler Cairns

 The higher the temperature or the more physical effort you provide in a day, the higher your fluid intake.
 Is it a comfortable 20 degrees and are you sitting at your desk all day long?
 Then multiply your body weight by 40 instead of 45 or 50.
 While writing this article I weigh about 90kg, it is very hot and I am physically active.
 On a hot and active day, I am therefore going to move towards the high side of the range; 50ml.
 I will have to get about 4.5 liters of fluid a day.
 Of this, approximately 2900ml (65%) liters will be from drinks and 1600ml (35%) from my diet.
 Of course, this remains an estimate.
 In practice you may notice that you are a lot less or more thirsty.
 Fortunately, the body is generally good at indicating the fluid requirement.
 Have you ever noticed that you drink more when you are ill?
 This is because your fluid requirement is higher if you have a fever.
 Consider 10-15% more moisture per one degree increase.
 Eating delicious ripe fruit.
 "Of course you can also consume too much of water.
 9-10 liters or more already causes poisoning symptoms. "

 Stop drinking soda - Stop sugar.
+Great tasting water with minerals from Prestige Water coolers Cairns.
 During training or very high temperatures, it is beneficial to keep drinking to keep the body temperature and fluid loss through sweating under control.
 In addition, the idea of hydration is often a nice feeling.
 Certainly when you do more intensive (conditional) sports where you sit for a long time (> 90 min) above an intensity of 70% of your VO-2max, sufficient drinking is useful to keep your performance level.
 A total moisture loss of 2% or more in combination with a thirst feeling leads in some people to a decrease in performance, but this is not always the case.

 Aeroglen, Bungalow, Cairns City, Cairns North, Earlville, Edge Hill, Kanimbla, Manoora, Manunda, Mooroobool, Parramatta Park, Portsmith, Westcourt, Whitfield, Barron, Barron Gorge, Brinsmead, Buchan Point, Caravonica, Clifton Beach, Ellis Beach, Freshwater, Holloways Beach, Kamerunga, Kewarra Beach, Lamb Range, Macalister Range, Machans Beach, Palm Cove, Redlynch, Smithfield, Stratford, Trinity Beach, Trinity Park, Yorkeys Knob, Aloomba, Babinda, Bartle Frere, Bayview Heights, Bellenden Ker, Bentley Park, Bramston Beach, Deeral, East Russell, East Trinity, Edmonton, Eubenangee, Fishery Falls, Fitzroy Island, Glen Boughton, Goldsborough, Gordonvale, Green Hill, Green Island, Kamma, Little Mulgrave, Meringa, Miriwinni, Mount Peter, Mount Sheridan, Ngatjan, Packers Camp, Waugh Pocket, White Rock, Woopen Creek, Wooroonooran, Woree, Wrights Creek.